 Legend has it the spice can help heartburn.
-Since heartburn is sometimes confused with heart attacks, some may thin grains of paradise benefits heart health.
-While lab animal and some human studies suggest there may be some effects which benefit the heart, concrete human evidence cannot be located.
-Laboratory animal research does not appear to show the spice effects heart rate or blood pressure.
+Since heartburn is sometimes confused with heart attacks, some may thin grains of paradise benefit heart health.
+While lab animal and some human studies suggest there may be some effects that benefit the heart, concrete human evidence cannot be located.
+Laboratory animal research does not appear to show the spice affects heart rate or blood pressure.

 Can It Help Arthritis?

 Some research suggests Aframomum melegueta may reduce COX, an enzyme involved in inflammation.
 If the spice acts as a COX inhibitor, it may act as a natural anti-inflammatory agent and be of use to people with arthritis and other pain disorders.
 The evidence so far is preliminary.
 Research involving people with arthritis and other issues like fibromyalgia cannot be located.